Jon83Carvalho/DataAndArt/README.md

 ## ART 3 - Trade War
 ![Captura de tela de 2022-08-29 23-03-54](https://user-images.githubusercontent.com/25573262/187332410-918ddf6d-4b3c-4a9e-beef-1e08074ac3c2.png)

 X direction means volume of traded stocks, Y direction is the relative price to maximum and minimum negotiated in the specific stock (divided in fewer groups of price).
-Before war - means the thursday and friday before the scalation of Russian attack to Ukraine, after War is on 1st March where the tensions area clearly higher and and long war is evident.
+Before war - means the thursday and friday before the scalation of Russian attack to Ukraine, after War is on 1st March where the tensions are clearly higher and a long war period is eminent.
 The markets, eventhought reacted in a recovery movement on the Friday before, by Tuesday 1st March, Nasdaq and other indexes dropped significantly.

 The stock trades consider the top 20 higher stock prices (identified by different colors) in Nasdaq extracted in July through Alpaca API in the 2 mentioned periods, before war 24 to 25th and after war -> February and 28th to 1st March.
 The lenght of the "brush mark" as like an impressionist art work, indicates the frequency (counts) of a negotiated stock in that price with that volume, for example, a longer brush marker in the very left corner means a high frequency of negotiated stock with 1 paper.

 Note that before the war, trades are lower volumes, more diverse.
-After war trades consider are executed in higher volumes more frequently and more operations.
+After war trades considered are executed in higher volumes more frequently and more operations.

 It is a clear picture of part of history in terms of trades.